 Education, it's sometimes said, is a journey.
 Let's all make sure we hear enough to make the trip worthwhile.

-JUDY WOODRUFF: Listening, good advice for all of us.
+Listening, good advice for all of us.